Coat of arms of Munich: Münchner Kindl

 In the course of the few centuries up until the current version of 1957, the coat of arms has undergone some distinctly visible changes.
 While some 15th-century portrayals already show a child figure instead of the monk, the monk in representations onwards began to lose its serious disposition, with curly hair and a more youthful-looking face.
 By the 18th century and especially the 19th century, the monk had been minimised into the Münchner Kindl, Bavarian for Munich Child, a reference to the figure first documented in 1727, although it is not clear when it appeared on the coat of arms for the first time or who coined the term.
 The transformation was brought about by artists such as sculptors and painters as well as copper and seal engravers, as opposed to a legal order.

 In the second half of the nineteenth century, local artists also supplemented the figure with items such as radishes, pretzels, laurel wreaths and foaming beer steins.
 The symbol diversely appears in numerous places such as on manhole covers, beer steins and the top of the tower of the town hall.
 While the symbol as a man through being a monk was previously clear, its gender has become ambiguous since being designated the Kindl.
 One interpretation is that it is simply genderless, however in the 1920s a female inclination became apparent, and portrayals in person are to this day by young women.

 History

 The Munich coat of arms is verifiable from seals in 1239 and 1268.
-These seals show a monk in a gate, above which is in eagle, referring to the Bishop of Freising.
+These seals show a monk in a gate, above which is an eagle, referring to the Bishop of Freising.
 The city belonged to him and this was probably derived from his coat of arms.
 From 1313, the city was in possession of the Wittelsbach Dukes and the eagle was replaced with a lion, a symbol of the old Bavarian and Palatine Wittelsbachs since the Fiefdom of Duke Ludwig in 1214.